1.The Academy’s Aims and Values

 - to foster good relations between persons who share a relevant protected characteristic and persons who do not share it.

-Inclusion is one of the 8 priorities set out in its Strategic Plan: “Inclusion: TKA welcomes and encourages diversity and has an inclusive culture that attracts, values and supports a diverse school community and active citizenship.
+Inclusion is one of the 8 priorities set out in the Trust’s Strategic Plan: “Inclusion: TKA welcomes and encourages diversity and has an inclusive culture that attracts, values and supports a diverse school community and active citizenship.
 TKA meets the needs of and is aspirational and equally ambitious for all pupils”.

 2.3 We also have two specific duties: